Same-sex civil partnerships & marriages (SSM) in Scotland

 “It’s important that Scotland isn’t left behind.
 The Scottish Government should now set a clear timetable for the introduction of equal marriage into Scottish law so that gay people in Scotland can enjoy the same rights as those in the rest of the UK."
 3

-2013-MAY-28: Scottish Government announces introduction of SSM bill:
+2013-MAY-28: Scottish Government promises introduction of SSM bill:

 Answering a question from Marco Biagi, a Member of the Scottish Parliament (MSP), the Cabinet Secretary for Health, Alex Neil MSP, said that the Government intends to introduce the Marriage and Civil Partnership (Scotland) bill before the summer recess which comes at the end of 2013-JUN.
 4